 Pathways to 2030 and beyond.
-Given the overall intent to provide a cleaner cooking stack through a multi-fuel strategy, only Tier 3 and above ICS should be implemented within National Clean Cooking strategies in order not to take away valuable resources from other modern cooking fuels and appliances.
+Given the overall intent to provide a cleaner cooking stack through a multi-fuel strategy, only Tier 3 and above ICS should be implemented within National Clean

+Cooking strategies in order not to take away valuable resources from other modern cooking fuels and appliances.
 ICS 3+ is best offered as part of a basket of choices to rural areas which have limited transport infrastructure that can enable regular fuel deliveries.
-If consumers are collecting firewood and not monetizing their cooking with regular payments for fuel, then ICS3+ can be helpful to reduce fuelwood consumption.
+If consumers are collecting firewood and not monetizing their cooking with regular payments for fuel, then ICS 3+ can be helpful to reduce fuelwood consumption.
 There remain strong cultural barriers, nevertheless, which can only be overcome by community engagement.
-Tier 4 ICS with pellet and briquette fuel supply chains also have significant barriers to adoption and sustained use, most importantly the technical cost is broadly equivalent to e-cooking and LPG appliances.
-Carbon finance is possible with metered verification.

 4.3.
-Transitioning from Biomass to Modern Fuels
+Transitioning to Modern Fuels

 In this section we address our second key transition - from biomass to modern fuels - through the lens of health, environment, and economy, paying special attention to the relevant infrastructure developments and associated services.
-As discussed throughout this report, the transition to modern fuels through a multi-fuel strategy is key to effectively reacting to the complexity of clean cooking needs (ESMAP, 2021).
-Whilst the balance and specific market shares of this multi-strategy will be country specific, LPG, Natural Gas, BioLPG, Green Hydrogen, Ethanol, Electricity, and Biogas, all provide viable longer-term solutions to the clean cooking challenge.
+As discussed throughout this report, the transition to modern fuels through a multi-fuel strategy is key to effectively reacting to the complexity of clean cooking needs (ESMAP, 2021; Gill-Wiehl and Kammen, 2022).
+Whilst the balance and specific market shares of this multi-strategy will be country specific, LPG, Natural Gas, BioLPG, Green Hydrogen, Ethanol, Electricity, Biogas and gasifier stoves, all provide viable longer-term solutions to the clean cooking challenge.